Characters: Avatar: The Last Airbender: Team Avatar

-- Disability Superpower: Although blindness isn't a requisite for an Earthbender to use her method of "seeing," it did lead her to focus her earth senses to an unprecendented degree, allowing her to perceive things approaching or beneath her in great detail and leading in turn to her invention of Metalbending.
+- Disability Superpower: Although blindness isn't a requisite for an Earthbender to use her method of "seeing", it did lead her to focus her earth senses to an unprecedented degree, allowing her to perceive things approaching or beneath her in great detail and leading in turn to her invention of Metalbending.

 - Dishing Out Dirt: Like every Earthbender.

 - Does Not Like Shoes: Justified in that because she's blind, her bare feet are her strongest connection to the world.
 Anything that's not solid ground (or even moderate bandaging) dampens her "vision".

 - Drill Sergeant Nasty: Definitely had shades of this during Aang's earthbending training.

 - Early-Bird Cameo: First appeared in a vision Aang had, which led to him choosing her as his teacher.